Azure/azure-rest-api-specs/specification/cosmos-db/resource-manager/readme.md

     from: cosmos-db.json
     where: $.definitions.DatabaseAccountCreateUpdateParameters
     reason: The DatabaseAccount request and response resources differ so the DatabaseAccountCreateUpdateParameters must only have a PUT operation
-  - suppress: TrackedResourcePatchOperation
-    from: cosmos-db.json
-    where: $.definitions.SqlDatabase
-    reason: The SqlDatabase doesn't support Patch operation
-  - suppress: TrackedResourcePatchOperation
-    from: cosmos-db.json
-    where: $.definitions.Container
-    reason: The Container doesn't support Patch operation
-  - suppress: TrackedResourcePatchOperation
-    from: cosmos-db.json
-    where: $.definitions.MongoDBDatabase
-    reason: The MongoDBDatabase doesn't support Patch operation
-  - suppress: TrackedResourcePatchOperation
-    from: cosmos-db.json
-    where: $.definitions.MongoDBCollection
-    reason: The MongoDBCollection doesn't support Patch operation
-  - suppress: TrackedResourcePatchOperation
-    from: cosmos-db.json
-    where: $.definitions.Table
-    reason: The Table doesn't support Patch operation
-  - suppress: TrackedResourcePatchOperation
-    from: cosmos-db.json
-    where: $.definitions.CassandraKeyspace
-    reason: The CassandraKeyspace doesn't support Patch operation
-  - suppress: TrackedResourcePatchOperation
-    from: cosmos-db.json
-    where: $.definitions.CassandraTable
-    reason: The CassandraTable doesn't support Patch operation
-  - suppress: TrackedResourcePatchOperation
-    from: cosmos-db.json
-    where: $.definitions.GremlinDatabase
-    reason: The GremlinDatabase doesn't support Patch operation
-  - suppress: TrackedResourcePatchOperation
-    from: cosmos-db.json
-    where: $.definitions.GremlinGraph
-    reason: The GremlinGraph doesn't support Patch operation
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
     where: $.definitions.MetricValue.properties._count